alan-plus/task-controller/README.md

   }
 }
 ```
 ### LockPool
-Use instances of LockPool to allow limited concurrent access to a resource.
+Provides a mechanism to allow limited concurrent access to a resource.
 #### Constructor
 `new LockPool({ concurrentLimit: number })`
 #### LockPoolOptions
 [LockOptions](#LockOptions) +
 - `concurrentLimit` (number, default: 1) max concurrent access to the resource.
+#### How to use
 ```js
 import { LockPool } from "tasktly";